mslonik/Hotstrings/README.md

 We will start by defining of *by the way* hotsring with plain *btw* triggerstring and no options.

 ## Enter triggestring
-Let's put in this text edit field some text:
+Let's input in this text edit field some text:

 ![Enter triggerstring][]

 Please keep in mind that this edit window does not show space key, as it is blank key.
 But in this tutorial it will be easier to see what we're doing by using the ☐ convention from now on to show the Space (Spacebar key).
-So now let's put
+So now let's input

-> btw

 ![Enter triggerstring, example][]

 ## Select trigger option(s)
 ![Default trigger option][]

 By default no option is set (option string is empty).
-Then after triggerstring is entered, additionally one *trigger key* have to be pressed by user in order to trigger the hotstring.
+Then after **triggerstring** is entered, additionally one **trigger key* have to be pressed by user in order to trigger the hotstring.

-The *trigger key* is defined as one of the following keys: -()[]{}':;"/\,.?!\`n☐\`t (note that \`n is Enter,  \`t is Tab, and there is a plain space between \`n and \`t marked as ☐ according to our convention).
+The *trigger key* is defined as one of the following *endchar*keys: -()[]{}':;"/\,.?!\`n☐\`t (note that \`n is Enter,  \`t is Tab, and there is a plain space between \`n and \`t marked as ☐ according to our convention).

 Let's leave no option set and continue.